fabiofonv/fabiofonv/README.md

 # Fabio Fonseca Vieira
 ---
 # 💫 About me:
-Currently studying Data Science Technological undergraduate degree at Universidade Federal do Mato Grosso do Sul (distance learning), with planned conclusion in 2025 (60% completed).
-Fluent in English, skills in Python and libraries; JavaScript, AngularJS, PHP, HTML and CSS; PowerBi; R; Java; geoprocessing softwares.
-Curretly learning basic chinese and spanish.
-Undergraduate in Environmental Engineering and Specialist in Environmental Management of Municipalities.
+Fluent in English, advanced reading, writing, listening and conversation.
+Data Scientist with skills in Python, Machine Learning, and data visualization libraries.
+Solid knowledge in Pandas, NumPy, Scikit-Learn, PyTorch, spaCy, in addition to web development skills (JavaScript, AngularJS, PHP, Laravel, HTML, CSS).
+Seeking an opportunity to apply my experience in data mining, predictive modeling, and AI-driven solutions.

 ## 🌐 Socials: